tomjoht/tomjoht.github.io/_zamm/12-seeing-invisible-details-avoiding-predictable-thought.md

 ---
-title: "Seeing the invisible details"
+title: "Seeing invisible details and avoiding predictable, conditioned thought"
-permalink: /zamm/seeing-the-invisible.html
+permalink: /zamm/seeing-invisible-details-avoiding-predictable-thought.html
-last-modified: 2024-06-16
+last-modified: 2024-06-26
 categories:
 # - podcasts
 - technical-writing
 keywords:
 rebrandly: https://idbwrtng.com/importance-of-using-right-tools
-description: "In this section, I explore the idea of seeing the the unseen aspects of things.
-I discuss several authors on this topic: Rob Walker, an art critic; Viktor Skhlovsky, Russian formalist literary critic; and Robert Pirsig, a philosophy-minded fiction writer who ties in eastern and western themes."
+description: "In this essay, I explore the idea of seeing the unseen aspects of things.
+I discuss several authors on this topic: Rob Walker, an art critic; Viktor Shklovsky, Russian formalist literary critic; and Robert Pirsig, author of <i>Zen and the Art of Motorcycle Maintenance</i>.
+My main point is to avoid predictable, conditioned thought by pausing to ask questions about our experiences and the environment around us.
+In a world where prediction algorithms constantly direct us toward the most likely next word, pushing back and embracing creative ways of seeing and intepreting the world can inject new ideas and perspectives in ways that rejuvenate us."
 image: righttypeofconewrench.jpg
 series: "Zen and the Art of Motorcycle Maintenance"
 sidebar: sidebar_zamm
 section: peaceofmind
-path1: smartphones/peaceofmind.html
+path1: zamm/peaceofmind.html
 ---

+* TOC
+{:toc}

+## Introduction

-In this chapter, I want to articulate an idea that I've been thinking about for some time.
+In this essay, I want to articulate an idea that I've been thinking about for some time.
 I'm not sure exactly how this idea fits in with zen and being present and mindfulness, but it does.
 This idea is something that has changed me, including the way I feel, at times, about the things around me, more than almost anything else.

 The idea is this: Pause and look at familiar things in unfamiliar ways.
 I specifically try to find *three* questions I can ask.
 What I examine could be an experience, something said, my environment, a circumstance, a problem I'm solving, something I see, or experience — any aspect of life.
 Instead of going with my immediate reaction and response, I stop and ask a few questions about it.
 The questions will prompt me to pause just enough to start seeing it in an unfamiliar light, sometimes as if seeing it for the first time.

-## The Art of Noticing
+## Walker's <i>The Art of Noticing</i>

 This technique isn't new.
 It ties in with a larger act of *noticing,* such as that articulated in Rob Walker's recent book *The Art of Noticing*.
 The basic idea is to notice what you didn't see before.
 Give attention to something, even as familiar as it is.
 When you look at or consider the thing, ask questions.
 The questions will almost always prompt a different perspective, even on familiar things.